Conditional Discharge

 The Legal Test

-For example, it may not be in the public interest to grant a conditional discharge to an individual who has been convicted of randomly and violently attacking a stranger on the street, causing serious injuries.
-Due to the random and predatory nature of the offence, it is necessary to keep a record of the accused’s conduct in the form of a permanent criminal record to protect the public from a similar attack.
+For example, it may not be in the public interest to grant a conditional discharge to an individual who has been convicted of a violent sexual assault on a stranger.
+Due to the predatory nature of the offence and the fact that the victim was a stranger, it is in the public interest to have a record of the offender’s behaviour to protect the public from another similar attack.

 Negative Consequences Associated with Conditional Discharges